Tamiya Avante: Legacy

 At the time of its launch, it was cited as a "fashion car", a car that enthusiasts desired to own.

 It was credited to being the first model of its factory team, Tamiya Racing Factory (TRF), that help to yield five IFMAR touring car championship titles from 2002.
 Despite this success and winning numerous EFRA off-road Euros in both 2WD (TRF201) and 4WD (TRF501X and TRF511), TRF have yet to win an Off-Road Worlds title, achieving a 2nd place with Lee Martin in the 2WD class in 2013 with a TRF201XM before disbanding its off-road operations.

 Today, the Avante is a highly sought-after collector's item, with new-in-box examples demanding more money than many other collectible Tamiya cars of the period.

 The car is considered by its designer Fumito Taki, famous for introducing Tamiya into the radio-controlled car markets as well as a number of cars including the Sand Scorcher as his favorite designs.

+A tie-in manga to the model, as well its Mini 4WD adaptation (the Avante Jr.), titled Moero!
+Avante Kyōdai (燃えろ!アバンテ兄弟) was written by Tetsuhiro Koshita (who later created Bakusō Kyōdai Let's & Go!!).
+It was serialized in Shogakukan's CoroCoro Comic in 1989.